 10. Big Hill

-If you do like to avoid the crowds then the best hike with epic views is Big Hill near Arrowtown.
-Arrowtown is a small historic town located only a 15-minute drive from Queenstown.
+If you do like to avoid the crowds, then the best hike with epic views is Big Hill near Arrowtown.
+Arrowtown is a small historic town located only a 15-minute drive from Queenstown, making for a great day trip.
 Known for its quaint atmosphere and boutique shops, Arrowtown still offers mountain views and hiking trails worth visiting from Queenstown.

 After reaching the saddle, you can either hike back down or take the trail to Sawpit Gully.
 Personally, hiking up to the saddle and back down the way you came is a great hike with stunning views.

-There are options to hike a full loop that walks the ridgeline towards Coronet Peak or over to Macetown.
-I’ve never done these trails and instead I opt to hike up and back down the way I came.
+There are options to hike a full loop that walks the ridgeline toward Coronet Peak or over to Macetown.
+I’ve never done these trails, and instead, I opt to hike up and back down the way I came.

 11. Lake Hayes Walkway